-The NPS finds that five sites associated with Cesar Chavez and the farm labor movement meet national historic landmark criteria.
+The NPS finds that five sites associated with Cesar Chavez and the farm labor movement are nationally significant.
 The Forty Acres National Historic Landmark (NHL), Filipino Community Hall, the Nuestra Senora Reina de La Paz, the Santa Rita Center and the 1966 Delano to Sacramento march route meet NHL criteria and retain a high degree of integrity for each attribute used to evaluate integrity for National Historic Landmarks: location, design, setting, materials, workmanship, feeling, and association.
 The 1966 March Route also meets eligibility criteria for a national historic trail.